Harshjha002/nivora-ledger/README.md

 - **Ledger entries are immutable.** `findOneAndUpdate`, `updateOne`, `deleteOne`, etc. are blocked at the schema level with pre-hooks that throw — corrections must be modeled as new, offsetting entries (the standard accounting pattern), not edits.
 - **`transferVersion` as a lock.** Incrementing this field inside the transaction forces MongoDB to serialize concurrent transfers from the same account, preventing two simultaneous transfers from both reading a stale balance.
 - **Idempotency keys are mandatory, not optional**, on every money-moving endpoint — this is how production payment APIs (Stripe included) prevent duplicate charges from client retries.
+- **Reversal as compensation, not deletion.** Following the same immutability principle as the rest of the ledger, reversing a transaction never touches the original record — it appends new entries that cancel it out, so the full history (including mistakes and corrections) is always visible.

 ## Roadmap

 **Completed**
-- [x] Automated tests (Jest/Supertest) covering the transfer flow, concurrency, idempotency, and rate limiting — 38 tests, run against a real Mongo replica set
+- [x] Automated tests (Jest/Supertest) covering the transfer flow, concurrency, idempotency, reversal, and rate limiting — run against a real Mongo replica set
 - [x] Paginated transaction history endpoint
 - [x] Rate limiting on auth and transfer endpoints (env-configurable, per-email/per-IP/per-user keyed, with isolated resettable stores for testing)
 - [x] Structured logging with Pino, including request correlation via `pino-http` and field-level redaction of secrets (passwords, tokens, cookies)
 - [x] OpenAPI 3 specification with interactive Swagger UI at `/api-docs`
 - [x] Liveness and readiness health checks (`/health/live`, `/health/ready`), with the readiness probe actually verifying the MongoDB connection
 - [x] Dockerfile + docker-compose for one-command local setup, running against MongoDB Atlas (a real replica set, satisfying the transaction requirement without extra config)
+- [x] Admin-authorized transaction reversal via compensating ledger entries
+- [x] CI pipeline — lint + test on every push, Docker image published to GHCR

 **Planned**
-- [ ] Transaction reversal endpoint (offsetting ledger entries)
-- [ ] CI pipeline (lint + test on every PR)
 - [ ] Deployed to production with a live URL
 - [ ] Prometheus metrics + Grafana dashboard